mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 To calculate the gap with the max salary, we need to retrieve a job with a given id and all the jobs available.
 So, we need to compose two `Result` instances.

 The Kotlin SDK doesn't provide any form of `flatMap` like function for the `Result` type.
-So, how can we compose subsequent computations resulting in a `Result`?
-Remember that two of the most essential principle of Kotlin are pragmatism and ergonomics.
+So, how can we compose subsequent computations resulting in a `Result`? **Remember that two of the most essential principle of Kotlin are pragmatism and ergonomics**.
 If we think about it, we already have all the tools to build some monadic style list comprehension without using `flatMap`.

-It should sound bizarre that Kotlin provides so many `getOrSomething` functions.
 One of the main properties of monadic list-comprehension is the ability to short-circuit the computation if one of the steps fails.
 Exceptions are very good at doing short-circuiting, so why not use them?
 We saw that on a `Result`, we can call the `getOrThrow` function to get the value of a `Result` or throw an exception if the `Result` is a failure.
 So, we can use the `getOrThrow` function to short-circuit the computation if one of the steps fails.
-However, we want to avoid handling raw exceptions in our program.
+However, we want to avoid handling exceptions through `try-catch` blocks.
 So, we can use the `runCatching` function to wrap the computation again in a `Result`.

 To make the code more readable, first, we define an extension function that returns the maximum salary of a list of `Job`: